nodemailer/wildduck/README.md

-# Wild Duck Mail Server
+# WildDuck Mail Server

 ![](https://raw.githubusercontent.com/nodemailer/wildduck/master/public/duck.png)

-Wild Duck is a scalable no-SPOF IMAP/POP3 mail server.
-Wild Duck uses a distributed database (sharded + replicated MongoDB) as a backend for storing all data, including emails.
+WildDuck is a scalable no-SPOF IMAP/POP3 mail server.
+WildDuck uses a distributed database (sharded + replicated MongoDB) as a backend for storing all data, including emails.

-Wild Duck tries to follow Gmail in architectural design.
+WildDuck tries to follow Gmail in architectural design.
 If there's a decision to be made then usually the answer is to do whatever Gmail has done.

-> **NB!** Wild Duck is currently in **beta**.
+> **NB!** WildDuck is currently in **beta**.
 Use it on your own responsibility.

 ## Requirements